Tuesday, November 18, 2008

 My skydiving experience had been paid for over a year and somehow I never “had the time” to schedule my jump.
 It probably had something to do with the way I would grow pale whenever the topic came up.
 “Yes,” I’d say, “I really think it will be great!” but meanwhile I’d be wiping copious sweat off my palms and think to myself, “I’m gonna do it next year.”

 I can’t say what caused me to finally schedule my jump, but it had something to do with the fact that every month that went by in which I “just couldn’t find the time” to jump, I lost a little faith in myself.
-When my friend Sandy, who runs the skydiving company, prompted me with “Hey Mar, fall is the best time to jump because the colors are so beautiful,” I surprised myself by responding, “Alright, let’s schedule it.”
+When my friend Sandy, whose husband owns the skydiving company, prompted me with “Hey Mar, fall is the best time to jump because the colors are so beautiful,” I surprised myself by responding, “Alright, let’s schedule it.”

 We load into the bus for the short drive to the airfield.
 The Mountain Dew boys continue to joke and jostle like puppies.
 Their banter has a practiced air that makes it clear to me that these jokes, these activities, are all part of a reassuring ritual.
 Brian and I goggle at each other, “We’re really doing it!” written all over our faces.
 I expect there will be a moment, sometime on the plane when I will feel that panic, when my stomach tries to eat my head.
 But for now, I am simply bemused and amused.
 Everything is so new and interesting.
 I’m just trying to take it all in.